telerik/blazor-docs/components/grid/templates/popup-form-template.md

 # Popup Form Template

-With the `FormTemplate` feature, you can customize the appearance and content of the create/edit Popup window of the Grid.
+With the `FormTemplate` feature, you can customize the appearance and content of the create/edit Popup window of the grid.
+To set it, provide contents to the `<FormTemplate>` inner tag of the `<GridPopupEditFormSettings>`.

->When you declare a `FormTemplate`, the Grid no longer handles the Update and Cancel operations.
+You can use the `Context` attribute of the `<FormTemplate>` tag to set the name of the context variable.
+The context variable is of type `object` and can be cast to the model type to which the grid is bound.

+>When using the template, the default Popup form is replaced by the declared content within the `FormTemplate` tag.
+Consequently, the default `Update` and `Cancel` buttons are removed.
+This means the [`OnUpdate` and `OnCancel`](https://docs.telerik.com/blazor-ui/components/grid/events#cud-events) events cannot be triggered.
+To modify or cancel the update of a record, you need to include custom controls to manage these actions.

 >caption Using a `FormTemplate` to modify the Edit/Create Popup window.